Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 It was appropriate that here we were, at the end of our day twelve on the Camino Primitivo, in the town of Lavacolla, a place for reflection.
 As we spent our evening, alone together, the two of us talked extensively on what our journey meant and how it had impacted us.

-My favorite Camino days were day five on the Hospitales Route and day eight, with the ancient standing stones.
-While each and every day brought special sights, special feelings and lessons, these two days stood out to me.
+My favorite Camino Primitivo days were day five on the Hospitales Route, day eight in Montouto, with the ancient standing stones and day ten with the Santa Eulalia de Bóveda temple.
+While each and every day brought special sights, special feelings and lessons, these days stood out to me.

 Both Rich and I were amazed as we reflected on how much this Camino brought so many of us together in a way that could never have happened otherwise.
 While we both walked together the whole way, or mostly with other pilgrims, we were able to experience the inner journey as well.

 No great lightning bolts of insight occurred, nor any great revelations.
-It was to take it all as it comes, stay present to the experience and never stop moving forward.
+Our experience was to receive it all as it came, to stay present to the experience and never stop moving forward.

 Never did I ever feel like I would not make it.
 Many times I wanted to quit, but I did not.
 Quitting was not in the plan.
 I was grateful to be close to the end, however, on this day twelve of our Camino Primitivo!